Note

 def mace_mp0_tsne(frames, environments):

-# Initialise a mace-mp0 calculator
+# Initialize a mace-mp0 calculator

 descriptor_opt = {"model": "small", "device": "cpu", "default_dtype": "float64"}